-On January 26, 1975, representatives from 51 countries and territories gathered on the island of Guam, where they created an umbrella organization for the growing membership of Nichiren Buddhists around the world.
+On January 26, 1975, representatives from 51 countries and territories gathered on the island of Guam, where they created an umbrella organization.
 This became the Soka Gakkai International (SGI), with Daisaku Ikeda as its first president.
 In his address to the assembled representatives, Ikeda encouraged them to dedicate themselves to altruistic action: “Rather than seeking to bring your own lives to bloom, devote yourselves to planting the seeds of peace throughout the world.”

 On May 3, 1960, Daisaku Ikeda was inaugurated as the third president of the Soka Gakkai.
 He was 32 at the time.
-Today, the SGI has a membership of around 12 million in more than 190 countries and territories with 90 constituent organizations.
-Each local organization develops activities independently in line with the traditions of its own society and cultural context, but they are unified in what the SGI Charter, adopted in 1995, describes as “the fundamental aim and mission of contributing to peace, culture and education based on the philosophy and ideals of the Buddhism of Nichiren Daishonin.”
-The purposes and principles listed in the SGI Charter include safeguarding fundamental human rights, protection of nature and the environment, promotion of grassroots exchanges and dialogue among religions, social engagement and contribution to society as responsible citizens.
+Today, the SGI has a membership of around 12 million in more than 192 countries and territories with 90 constituent organizations.
+Each local organization develops activities independently in line with the traditions of its own society and cultural context.
+The purposes and principles listed in the SGI Charter include safeguarding fundamental human rights, protection of nature and the environment, promotion of grassroots exchanges and dialogue, social engagement and contribution to society as responsible citizens.